DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - access to the wiring closest/IDF should be restricted to authorized personnel responsible for managing the IT hardware
         - use door access control (i.e. electronic badge system or electronic combination lock)
         - from a layout perspective, wiring closets should be accessible only in private areas of the building interiors; people must pass through a visitor center and a controlled doorway prior to be able to enter a wiring closet
-        -  - **Wiring Closet**: A cable plant management policy is used to define the physical structure and deployment of network cabling and related devices within a facility.
+        -  - **Cable Plant Management Policy**: A cable plant management policy is used to define the physical structure and deployment of network cabling and related devices within a facility.
 A cable plant is the collection of interconnected cables and intermediary devices (such as cross-connects, patch panels, and switches) that establish the physical network.
 Elements of a cable plant include the following:
             - Entrance facility: Also known as the demarcation point or MDF, is the entrance point to the building where the cable from the provider connects the internal cable plant.
             - Equipment room: is the main wiring closet for the building, often connected to or adjacent to the MDF.
             - Backbone distribution system: provides wired connections between the equipment room and the telecommunications room, including cross-floor connections.